What is Ceremonial-Grade Matcha?

 ceremonial grade matcha

-At the pinnacle of matcha quality sits ceremonial grade matcha – the gold standard appreciated by matcha connoisseurs and traditional Japanese tea masters.
-But what exactly makes ceremonial grade matcha so special?
+Ceremonial-grade matcha is the pinnacle of matcha levels – the gold standard appreciated by matcha connoisseurs and traditional Japanese tea masters.
+I’ve had it.
+Maybe I’m more of an everyday matcha drinker, but I found it a bit empty.
+I prefer mid-grade matcha with a little punch and astringency.
+Ceremonial-grade is quite light and delicate.
+But what exactly makes ceremonial-grade matcha so special?

-Ceremonial grade matcha refers to the highest quality, most premium matcha, which is typically produced in Japan.
-It represents the pinnacle of the matcha world, showcasing exceptional flavor, texture, and visual characteristics.
-Ceremonial grade differs considerably from other matcha grades in several important aspects that we’ll explore in depth in this section.
+Ceremonial-grade matcha is the highest quality, most premium matcha.
+Of course, it’s produced in Japan (so ignore the fakes from elsewhere).
+It”s the pinnacle of the matcha world, showcasing exceptional flavor, texture, and visual characteristics.
+Ceremonial-grade is a lot different from other matcha grades in several important aspects.

 All matcha is made from green tea leaves, but the quality can vary tremendously depending on factors like where and how the tea plants are grown, how the leaves are harvested and processed, and how selectively the leaves are picked.